-The first steps are building familiarity with the interface and fundamentals in construction.
-Building and eye for proportion and accuracy while paying attention to efficiency.
-Each project has its own challenges, using a variety of techniques we problem solve solutions.
-Models that clients/employers need end up in a variety of end uses, from product display, scientific illustration, to video games, we discuss throughout these modules the limitations and applications of techniques based on these myriad of variables, how the differ, and how they are the same.
-Students will develop the confidence and knowledge to build anything thing, for any purpose.
+The first steps are building familiarity with the interface and fundamentals in construction and building an eye for proportion and accuracy, while paying attention to efficiency.
+Each project has its own challenges and using a variety of techniques we problem solve solutions.
+Models that clients/employers need end up in a variety of end uses, from product display, scientific illustration, to video games, we discuss throughout these modules the limitations and applications of techniques based on these myriad of variables, how they differ, and how they are the same.
+Students will develop the confidence and knowledge to build any thing, for any purpose.

-Up until this point students have been working with mostly grey models, all details will have been encourage to be modeled into the objects.
-The use of Shaders and Textures can add a whole new level of interest and detail to our creation.
+Up until this point students have been working with mostly grey models.
+The use of Shaders and Textures add a whole new level of interest and detail.
 Various methods of texture creation will be discussed, from photo manipulation to hand painting techniques.
 Students will be introduced to Adobe Photoshop relating texturing techniques to 3D specific workflows.
 Students will also be introduced Substance Designer & Painter, programs often used in games for the creation of high quality and efficient textures.

 This module will explore lighting inside of Maya.
-We will discuss the properties that Maya uses to describe the lights, and how that relates to real world.
-We will also examine the camera inside Maya, how composition and lensing affects how we capture our images.
-Advanced rendering techniques will also be introduced, such as render passes and layers and their application in programs such as Adobe Photoshop and Adobe After Effects.
+We will discuss the properties that Maya uses to describe the lights, and how that relates to the real world.
+We examine the camera inside Maya and how composition and lensing affects capture our images.
+Advanced rendering techniques will also be introduced, such as render passes and AOVs and their application in programs such as Adobe Photoshop and Adobe After Effects.

-Exploring the fundament of animation students will apply them in various situations.
+Exploring the fundamentals of animation, students will apply them in various situations.
 Students will also learn the basics of rigging, hierarchy and constraints inside of Maya.
-Introduction to animation techniques will also introduce their application to Adobe After Effects and visual effects.
+Introduction to animation techniques will also introduce students to Adobe After Effects and visual effects.
 These are typically smaller animations of objects and characters as students begin to work in digital compositing where students will use footage from the real world.
 Often these type of animations and visual effects are applied to high tech scientific explainers, product visualization for “look development” and motion graphics.

 Demo Reel Creation

-What is a demoreel?
-It is a compilation of your work that is focused on your chosen discipline.
+What is a demo reel?
+It is a compilation of your work that is focused in your chosen discipline.
 You can say you are a really great Animator or Modeler on your resume, but people want to see what you are capable of.
 The last part of the course focuses on putting that creation into motion.
-Taking in other demoreels, analyzing them, breaking them down and figuring out what works and what doesn’t and apply that analysis to you creating your own reel.
+Taking in other demo reels, analyzing them, breaking them down and figuring out what works and what doesn’t and apply that analysis to creating your own reel.